 Many video apps buffer content onto your device – that is, part of the video is stored locally so intermittent connectivity issues won’t pause playback.
 But the buffer creation process won’t start until you hit play.
 You can improve your video performance by pressing pause immediately after hitting play and waiting a few moments for the buffer to build.

 The longer you wait, the bigger the buffer will get – it’s possible to preload the entire video if you’re patient enough.
-That said, I find that video often plays back without issue after waiting just a few seconds.
+That said, video often plays back without issue after waiting just a few seconds.
 Your experience will vary based on just how slow your connection is, of course.

 Find the data hog